Art & the Monsterisms

 Fiction and non-fiction are the same in postmodernistic terms and economic power makes hay in further confusing society internationally, using an obsequious ploy to generate global commerce.
-Fiona Craig asserts that modern man is viewing his life through this postmodernistic lens and our true values in life are impaired.
-In reaction to this more and more people are identifying with ancient indigenous values, the worth of nature and its authenticity.
-These concepts have existed in man’s psyche for thousands of years and Fiona Craig maintains that man is now beginning to make an individual choice in rejecting the depreciating areas of Postmodernism and identifying with values closer to that of symbolist principles.
-The origins of Indiginism have been stirred, enabling us to recognise our own inner-awareness.
+Fiona Craig asserts that modern man is viewing life through this postmodernistic lens and, consequentially, our values are impaired.
+In reaction to this, more and more people are losing sight of their self significance and authenticity.
+Since cavemen have made drawings, indigenous concepts have existed in man’s psyche.
+Fiona Craig maintains that man is now beginning to make an individual choice in rejecting the depreciating areas of Postmodernism in order to identify with values closer to that of more natural principles.
+The meaning of global Indigenous culture have stirred and the arts are now beginning to reveal natural authenticity.

 From the world of countless symbols and logos, one example of shape is the geometric parabola.
-Its up-side-down U form can define a sublime images in nature such as: mountains, a rainbow, trees and clouds.
-This geometric shape is also defined in physical structures such as an archway or gate; the visual metaphor that defines entry or exit.
-The “Golden Arches” are two parabolas shaping the letter m.
-We are trained to recognise such imagery, and, when painted bright yellow, positioned at height on the side of a highway, the symbol becomes a means to satisfy our hunger and aid our thirst with stimulant beverages.
-The image is highly visual on roadsides, night or day, and the principles of classical conditioning are already in play; the psychological method of marketing used here is directly akin to the principles used in Pavlovian dog Classical Conditioning!
+The form can define the sublime image and it¡s repeated in nature such as; mountains, tree bows, river bends, rainbows etc. As a geometric shape it's used in physical structures such as archways, tunnels and the visual metaphor that represents entry or exit.
+The “Golden Arches” are two parabolas shaping the letter .
+We are trained to recognise such imagery and when painted bright yellow, positioned at height on the side of a highway, the symbol becomes a means to satisfy hunger and thirst for a traveler.
+The image is highly visible, night or day, so the elements of animal classical conditioning are already at play.
+The psychological method of marketing used here is directly akin to the principles used in Pavlovian dog Classical Conditioning!

-Fiona Craig studied art in schools and colleges, both in the UK and Australia and gained bachelor staus in education and studied philosophy in two New South Wales universities.
-Through continuous painting and teaching in Australian schools, she became familiar with the ancient mythologies of the indigenous people.
-Through the visual arts, narrative and dance she learned about the ancestral belief of Australian aboriginal people.
-About the evolution of their universe by dance, story telling expressions and symbol markings scratched in the dusty red earth.
+Fiona Craig studied art in schools and colleges, both in the UK and Australia and gained Bachelor status by studying Psychology 1 and Education at two universities in Sydney, New South Wales.
+By painting and continuously teaching in Australian schools, she became familiar with the ancient mythologies of the Australian indigenous people.
+Through the visual arts, narrative and dance she developed awareness of the Australian aboriginal myth and ancestral universal belief by their expression in dance, story telling, art and by witnessing Blue Mountain images scratched into rocks and the red earth.

-Similar to many other ancient indigenous cultures the aboriginal symbols represent many natural concepts, but, essentially revealing the awe of The Dreamtime.
-It belongs to the Australian aboriginal and it exists between the heavens and the earth and when arriving in Spain Fiona Craig perceived the tall structures of Barcelona and, again, was reminded of the aboriginal legends of the land, oceans, sky, and plants of Australia.
-Her artworks became expressions of the earth and the sky, an absorption of the relationship between the sacred geometrical symbology, found in both built and natural environments.
-As like many other artists of nature, Fiona Craig presents natural events and images in order to bring them to the mind of matter and natural symbolism.
-She believes that in whichever language, religion or spiritual connection a person may hold, natural indigenous symbologies of our own world region will always remain to be an essential part of our nature.
+Similar to that of many other ancient indigenous cultures, Australian aboriginal symbols represent many natural concepts but, more specifically, revealing the awe of The Dreamtime.
+It belongs to the Australian aboriginal and it exists between the earth and cosmos.
+When arriving in Spain, Fiona Craig perceived the tall naturalistic structures of Gaudí's Barcelona and she was reminded of the aboriginal legends of the land, oceans, sky, and plants of Australia.
+Her artworks became a Westerners impression of the absorption of natural elements.
+The emergence between nature and sacred geometrical symbology occurred.
+As like other artists, she works to present natural images, bringing them from an inner world of symbolism to the world of matter on canvas.
+Fiona believes that, in whichever language religion or spiritual connection a person holds, indigenous symbols of our own world region will always remain to be an essential part of our nature.